acajaja/cdc-code-exercise/README.md

 # PHP / JS Code Exercise

+## Notes

+### For quick examples I have used Laravel PHP framework for the backend API example.

+## The requirement for not updating the **from** user could either be satisfied with a DB trigger or in the code itself.
+My choice would be to put in the code for an update (PUT) request ratherthan the DB.

 ## Overview

 This is a 2 part offline exercise to demonstrate general knowledge of PHP and JS.